- Statutory Authorities

 - Professionals can apply for the position of “researcher” in think tanks like Vidhi Centre for Legal Policy and Consumer Unity and Trust Society (CUTS) which have a huge requirement for legal researchers in competition law as they are constantly monitoring the legislation.
 People working in such jobs earn around INR 40,000 to INR 50,000 per month as freshers and up to INR 1 Lakh as mid or senior level people.

-- Lawyers and law students can apply to work under independent practitioners like Mr. Vaibhav Gaggar, Mr. Karan Singh Chandhiok, Mr. Abir Roy, etc have dedicated teams that do competition enforcement and merger filings.
+- Lawyers and law students can apply to work under independent practitioners like Mr Vaibhav Gaggar, Mr Karan Singh Chandhok, Mr Abir Roy, etc have dedicated teams that do competition enforcement and merger filings.
 Starting salaries in such cases are INR 40,000 to INR 70,000 per month depending on the proficiency, experience and cases.

-- Professionals can become research associates in the CCI which hires researchers on a contract basis to assist and research on live cases.
-Salaries in such cases start from INR 40,000 per month and go upto INR 1,35,000 per month depending upon qualifications and experience.
+- Professionals can become research associates in the CCI which hire researchers on a contract basis to assist and research on live cases.
+Salaries in such cases start from INR 40,000 per month and go up to INR 1,35,000 per month depending upon qualifications and experience.

-- Law colleges are increasingly expanding their competition law faculty and are looking for professionals with utmost expertise.
+- Law colleges are increasingly expanding their competitive law faculty and are looking for professionals with the utmost expertise.

 - New-age companies like Ola, Make My Trip, Google, Oyo, Amazon, Flipkart, Zomato have started heavily looking for in-house lawyers having proficiency in competition laws, along with other corporate or contract-related skills.